beaucollins/time-graph/README.md

   render() {
     const { blocks, timeSpan, rows } = this.state;
     const { tickWidth, rowHeight } = this.props;
-    // get the blocks that are the result of the gesture and the starting set of blocks return (
+    return (
       <BlockGraph
         // not explained, but this would provide space in the blockgraph